Is Your Child Not Fitting In At School? Here’s How to Help Them

 9. Celebrate Differences

-This website recommends some lovely books for a variety of ages all about being different.
+The Bookroo website recommends some lovely books for a variety of ages all about being different.

 The Book Trust is also a fantastic resource for finding inspiring books about children not fitting in.
 You can search by age, and enter keywords such as “individuality”, “diversity” or “friendship”.

-Dr Lucy Russell is a UK clinical psychologist who works with children and families.
-Her work involves both therapeutic support and autism assessments.
-She is the Clinical Director of Everlief Child Psychology, and also worked in the National Health Service for many years.
+Dr Lucy Russell is a UK clinical psychologist and Clinical Director of Everlief Child Psychology.
+She qualified as a clinical psychologist from Oxford University in 2005 and worked in the National Health Service for many years before moving fully into her leadership and writing roles.

 In 2019 Lucy launched They Are The Future, a support website for parents of school-aged children.
 Through TATF Lucy is passionate about giving practical, manageable strategies to parents and children who may otherwise struggle to find the support they need.